cxw620/rust-polyglot/docs/async.rst

 one needs async inter-task communication facilities, IO utilities, and so on.

-The runtime, and many of these other facilities, are generally provided by the async **runtime**.
+The executor, and many of these other facilities, are generally provided by the async **runtime**.
 Many useful facilities turn out to be runtime-specific.
 In practice,